-Areas where the proposed cuts are focused include the diplomatic security accounts (the Worldwide Security Protection programmatic allocation within the Diplomatic and Consular Programs account and, separately, the Embassy Security, Construction, and Maintenance account), contributions to international organizations, and contributions for international peacekeeping activities.
+Areas where the State Department's proposed cuts are focused include the diplomatic security accounts (the Worldwide Security Protection programmatic allocation within the Diplomatic and Consular Programs account and, separately, the Embassy Security, Construction, and Maintenance account), contributions to international organizations, and contributions for international peacekeeping activities.
+In most cases, the House and Senate committee bills seek to increase spending within these accounts at varying degrees above FY2018-enacted levels (see following sections for more detailed analysis).

 The State Department has also requested \$246.2 million to implement the Leadership and Modernization Impact Initiative, which serves as the implementation phase of the department's "Redesign" efforts.
-Table 3 provides an overview of the proposed cuts to selected accounts within the State Department and Related Agency category.
+While neither the House nor the Senate committee bill directly addresses the Impact Initiative, both include provisions enabling Congress to conduct oversight of any broader reorganization efforts at the department.
+Table 3 provides an overview of proposed changes to selected accounts within the State Department and Related Agency category.